 Adjusting the tension of the line is necessary to tire out the fish.
 It is often exhilarating but also feels rudimentary and almost comical in the game.
 Usually, these battles require patience (and time) and do not rely solely on pulling on the reel and doing some slight movements with the rod.
 There are times when the fish does put up a fight, but during this occasions, the fish would never show any fatigue, and it would either break the line or just get pulled towards the player.

 Overall if you are looking for more in-depth fishing, then you might need to look elsewhere.
 Dovetails Games' Fishing Sim World came up short in creating that tense reeling experience, but it scores points with its variety of maps and beautifully rendered locales.
 The predefined equipment makes it easy for new players to start fishing without learning any of the smaller details that fishing entails at a more advanced level.
 There is an online multiplayer mode, letting you fish freely in a relaxing setting or set a goal, such as seeing who can land the biggest catch.Note: Fishing Sim World was reviewed on PlayStation 4.
-A digital copy of the game provided by the publisher.
+A digital copy of the game was provided by the publisher/developer.